Is Linseed Oil Food Safe? (Raw vs Boiled Linseed Oil)

 What is Linseed Oil Used For in Woodworking?

-• The drying and curing process can take days or even weeks.
+• Long drying and curing time (can take days or weeks)

 Variations of Linseed Oil

-Raw vs Boiled Linseed Oil - Comparison Table
+Raw vs Boiled vs Polymerized Linseed Oil - Comparison Table

 The table below compares the raw, boiled, and polymerized linseed oil based on purity, toxicity, drying time, safety for food contact, and typical types of usage.